postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Collaboration

-Partner workspaces

-Private API Network
+X and Y with Postman Enterprise.

+* **Partner workspaces** -
+* **Private API Network** -

 ### Administration

 After you purchase a Postman Enterprise plan, you can customize it to meet your organization's needs:

-* **Postman Enterprise app** - The Postman Enterprise app is a variant of the Postman desktop app that offers greater control to administrators.
+* **Postman Enterprise app** - The Postman Enterprise app is a version of the Postman desktop app that offers greater control to administrators.
 After you purchase a Postman Enterprise plan, you can start using the Enterprise app if it meets your organization's needs.
 * **App versioning** - Set a team-wide version of the Postman desktop app for your organization.
 To learn more about app versioning, see [Managing Postman app versioning](/docs/administration/managing-enterprise-deployment/#managing-postman-app-versioning).
 * **Enterprise integrations** - Some integrations, including [Azure DevOps](/docs/integrations/available-integrations/azure-devops/), [GitHub Enterprise Server](/docs/integrations/available-integrations/github/), and [GitLab Self-Managed](/docs/integrations/available-integrations/gitlab/), are only available with an Enterprise plan.